SenseNet/sensenet/docs/content-query-syntax.md

 CreationDate:<='2010-10-30'
 ```
 ## Filter keywords
-Sense/Net has several types of filters that automatically filter the results.
+sensenet has several types of filters that automatically filter the results.
 These filters are **switched ON** by default, but you can decide to switch them off.

 ### AUTOFILTERS
 If Autofilters is on, result list will not contain system or deleted content.
 For example content in (apps) or any other system folder will not be returned.
 If you want to switch this filter off, do it this way: